KDE/documentation-docs-labplot-org/source/sdk/cpp/api/aspect_containers.rst

 Aspect Containers
 ===================

-C++ SDK API Documentation - Aspect Containers
+Aspect Containers are use to organize aspects.

 .. doxygenclass:: Folder
    :members:

 .. doxygenclass:: Project
    :members: